 7) Enable Compression

-Compression reduce file-size.
-Website conversion to a .zip file which is known as server compression, improves website load time as a result of reduced page size.
+Compression reduces file-size.
+Website conversion to a .zip file which is known as server compression improves website load time as a result of the reduced page size.
 Compression reduces HTML and CSS files by 70 percent which lets users download less data.
 Have your server compression enabled by contacting your hosting company.